-Students must complete a Graduate Student Research and Presentation Grant Application located here: https://drive.google.com/file/d/17cRnLBB2Yep96TGrk7n9aLRND6jRSPE/view?usp=sharing.
+Students must complete a Graduate Student Travel Award Application located here: https://it-lf-ecmf.tamu.edu/Forms/TLAC-Grad-Student-Travel-Award-Request

 Incomplete submissions will not be considered.
 Submit completed requests to the TLAC graduate advising office.
 Applications for travel support are reviewed by the Department Head and TLAC's business office.
 Please allow two-weeks for processing and notification.
 Submission of application is no guarantee of funding.
 No support or payments for cost incurred prior to application approval and award of support will be honored.